20 Best Free Things to Do in Savannah, GA

 Destguides may receive commissions from purchases made through affiliate links in this article.

-Savannah, in the Southern United States, is an exciting and historical destination.
+Savannah is an exciting and historical destination.
 The city features impressive architecture, lots of landmarks, and attractions for all types of travelers.

 If you're traveling on a budget, there are many things to do in Savannah at no cost, from exploring various parks to visiting a battlefield and spotting dolphins on Tybee Island.
 To make the most of your trip without breaking the bank, check out these 20 best free things to do in Savannah, GA.

-Top Accommodation in Savannah
+🏨 Top accommodations in Savannah

 - Bellwether House (rated highly)

-Top Tours and Experiences in Savannah
+☂️ Top tours and experiences in Savannah

 - Savannah Ghosts & Gravestones Trolley Tour (very popular)